 For its first 200 years as an independent nation, America functioned on some version of a metallic standard.
 From 1792 to 1834, silver served as the primary backing.
 In 1834, the U.S. began transitioning to a gold standard, which became official with the demonetization of silver in 1873.

 The US gold standard operated in its purest form throughout the late-19th and early 20th centuries, until FDR confiscated all privately held gold in 1933.
-From 1933 to 1971, the U.S. remained on a quasi-gold standard, until President Nixon officially converted the U.S. dollar into a fiat currency.

-The Coinage Acts
+Beginning of the US Gold Standard: The Coinage Acts

 In the sixteen years following America’s independence from Great Britain, Americans primarily used foreign coins, such as the Spanish silver dollar, as currency.
 In 1792, Treasury Secretary Alexander Hamilton launched the first Coinage Act, unifying the US financial system.